 On May 12, 2022, a federal district court held a hearing to decide whether the Fellowship student chapter was entitled to an order requiring the school district to recognize the club for the upcoming school year.
 On June 1, 2022, the court held that the student chapter was not entitled to that relief.

 The student chapter appealed that ruling to the U.S. Court of Appeals for the Ninth Circuit, and we filed an appellate brief defending the ruling.
 On August 29, 2022, by a 2-1 vote, a Ninth Circuit panel reversed the district court’s ruling and required the school district to recognize the student chapter while the case proceeds in the district court.
 On October 3, 2022, we filed a petition asking a larger panel of the Ninth Circuit to reconsider that decision and rehear the appeal.
-On January 18, 2023, the Ninth Circuit granted the petition for rehearing, and AU Senior Litigation Counsel Ken Upton assisted with our cocounsel’s oral argument before the en banc Ninth Circuit on March 23, 2023.
+The Ninth Circuit granted the petition for rehearing on January 18, 2023, and heard oral argument on March 23, 2023.
+On September 13, 2023, a majority of the larger panel issued an opinion concluding that the student chapter is entitled to be reinstated as an officially recognized student group while the litigation progresses in the district court to a final determination.